 - Using fonts and designs that make scanning impossible.
 Many people make great use of technology so they can record and keep track of your information.
 Make it easy for them.

-- Using a business name and logo that gives no indication what your business is about.
+- Using a business name and logo that gives no indication of what your business is about.

 - Handing out cards that have pen-corrected contact information.
 This gives the message that you are struggling financially! – Not a good profile for your business.